-Landscape architects design parks and the outdoor spaces of campuses, recreational facilities, private homes, and other open areas.
+Landscape architects design parks and the outdoor spaces of campuses, recreational facilities, businesses, private homes, and other open areas.

-Marine engineers and naval architects design, build, and maintain ships from aircraft carriers to submarines, from sailboats to tankers.
-Marine engineers are also known as marine design engineers or marine mechanical engineers and are responsible for the internal systems of a ship, such as propulsion, electrical, refrigeration, and steering.
-Naval architects are primarily responsible for the ship design, including the form, structure, and stability of hulls.
+Marine engineers and naval architects design, build, and maintain ships, from aircraft carriers to submarines and from sailboats to tankers.
+Marine engineers are also known as marine design engineers or marine mechanical engineers and are responsible for the internal systems of a ship, such as the propulsion, electrical, refrigeration, and steering systems.
+Naval architects are responsible for the ship design, including the form, structure, and stability of hulls.

 Materials engineers develop, process, and test materials used to create a wide range of products, from computer chips and aircraft wings to golf clubs and biomedical devices.
-They study the properties and structures of metals, ceramics, plastics, composites, nanomaterials (extremely small substances), and other substances to create new materials that meet certain mechanical, electrical, and chemical requirements.
+They study the properties and structures of metals, ceramics, plastics, composites, nanomaterials (extremely small substances), and other substances in order to create new materials that meet certain mechanical, electrical, and chemical requirements.
 They also help select materials for specific products and develop new ways to use existing materials.

 Mechanical engineering technicians help mechanical engineers design, develop, test, and manufacture mechanical devices, including tools, engines, and machines.
 They may make sketches and rough layouts, record and analyze data, make calculations and estimates, and report their findings.

 Mechanical engineers design, develop, build, and test mechanical and thermal sensors and devices, including tools, engines, and machines.